mrtoothrot/wordpress-rc-flight-manager-plugin/README.md

 `[rc-flight-manager-schedule months=3]` => Shows the next 3 months

+Use the shortcode parameter "year=" to specify the year to be displayed.

+Example:

+`[rc-flight-manager-schedule year=2022]` => Shows the schedule for 2022.

+Both shortcode parmeters can be combined:

+Example:

+`[rc-flight-manager-schedule year=2022 months=3]` => Shows the next 3 months of schedule for 2022.

 ### Display the Booking System for flight slots ###

 Place the shortcode `[rc-flight-slot-reservation]` on any wordpress page on which you want to show the booking system.